Generative Diffusion Model Driven Massive Random Access in Massive MIMO Systems: Introduction

 Performing joint CE and DD (JCEDD) can enhance overall achievable performance.
 The work \cite{oamp-20tsp} presents an iterative JCEDD scheme that accounts for channel estimation errors during data detection and employs a model-driven OAMP unfolding algorithm to improve detection.
 In the CE phase, demodulated data are used as pilots to augment LMMSE CE, resulting in superior performance.
-Additionally, message-passing algorithms have been developed for the joint AUD, CE, and DD \cite{cuiying-jadcedd, kml-blind}.
-Despite their good performance, these algorithms necessitate intricate message-passing processes, with convergence and performance heavily reliant on initial estimates and the alignment between the assumed prior distribution and the underlying system's probability distribution, thereby limiting their applicability.
+Additionally, several studies have addressed the joint AUD, CE, and DD problems, where message-passing algorithms or optimization-based methods have been developed to tackle these tasks \cite{cuiying-jadcedd, kml-blind, sgl-25tsp}.
+Despite their strong performance, these algorithms require elaborate system configurations and dedicated algorithm design, which may not generalize effectively to practical systems or complex channel environments that are challenging to model, thus limiting their applicability.
+Consequently, they are not included in the comparisons of this paper.

 In recent years, generative model-based methods have been extensively applied to address inverse problems in communications.
 Unlike Bayesian algorithms, which require manual assumptions of prior signal distributions, generative models employ neural networks to model the signal prior, offering a more effective representation of complex signal distributions.
 As detailed in \cite{marius-23ce}, the score matching with Langevin dynamics (SMLD) framework is used to tackle the CE problem.
 This approach involves estimating the score function, defined as the gradient of a log-probability density function \cite{song-19ncsn}.
 By combining the channel prior's score function, learned from a neural network, with the likelihood score derived from observations, the posterior estimate of high-dimensional channels can be incrementally sampled from Gaussian noise using annealed Langevin dynamics (ALD) \cite{song-19ncsn,song-20ncsnv2}.
 The SMLD framework can also address the MIMO detection problem \cite{nicolas-23twc, nicolas-24tsp, helanxin-24iwcmc}.
 To handle the non-differentiable symbol constellation prior, a noise-perturbed version of the symbol's distribution serves as a proxy function to derive the score function \cite{nicolas-23twc}.
 Furthermore, the SMLD framework has been effectively applied to the JCEDD problem \cite{nicolas-24icassp} as well as the quantized CE problem \cite{zxy-arxiv}, demonstrating improved performance over existing deep learning and traditional methods.